ktorio/ktor-documentation/topics/server-http3.md

 Defaults to `null`.

 Specifies a `QuicTokenHandler` for QUIC address validation.
-Use `HmacQuicTokenHandler` to enable HMAC-based Retry tokens.
+Use `HmacQuicTokenHandler` to enable HMAC-based retry tokens.
 </def>
 <def>
 <title><code>quicMaxIdleTimeout</code></title>